onflow/kitty-items/LOCAL_DEV.md

 git clone --recurse-submodules https://github.com/onflow/kitty-items.git
 ```

-This command clones the project and adds `fcl-dev-wallet` as a submodule.
+Kitty Items includes the `fcl-dev-wallet` as a submodule.
 To ensure you have the latest version of the wallet, you can run `git submodule update` to fetch the latest code at any time.

 ### 3. Rename `.env.example` files